ScriptSmith/instamancer/README.md

     // Time to sleep between interactions with the page
     sleepTime: number,

+    // Time to sleep when rate-limited
+    hibernationTime: number,

     // Enable the grafting process
     enableGrafting: boolean,

     // Extract the full amount of information from the API
     fullAPI: boolean,

+    // Use a proxy in chrome to connect to Instagram
+    proxyURL: string,
 }
 ```